 Use the simple present tense to talk about doing a chore on a regular basis.

 To talk about what someone else is doing, use the appropriate present tense ending:

 Nosotros sacamos la basura.

 Mi amigo siempre plancha la ropa.

-On the other hand, if you’re talking about a chore that you’re in the process of doing, you’ll use the present progressive, rather than the present simple tense:
+On the other hand, to talk about a chore that you’re in the process of doing, use the present progressive tense:

 Yo estoy sacando la basura ahora.